Parallel compression algorithm for fast preparation of defect-free atom arrays: Parallel compression algorithm

-After the parallel compression stage, there are still a small number of empty traps in the target array.
-We need to perform a postprocess, demonstrated in \Fig{fig:graphDemo}(b).
-In the postprocess stage, the remaining empty traps are filled by moving the nearest available atoms outside the target array.
-The moving paths are not straight lines anymore, and in most cases consist of two successive straight paths (with one turn).
-The atoms are moved one at a time by one mobile tweezer without parallelism.
+Following the completion of the parallel compression stage, a few empty traps may remain in the target array.
+To address this, a postprocess stage is performed, as illustrated in \Fig{fig:graphDemo}(b).

-The idea is to transfer as many atoms as possible in the first parallel compression stage and therefore reach maximum efficiency brought by parallelism.
-In Sect.~\ref{sect:performance}, we will show that the contribution of the postprocess stage decreases exponentially fast when we increase the number of reservoir atoms which are defined as the atoms on the initial lattice.
+During the postprocess stage, the remaining empty traps are filled by relocating the nearest available atoms from outside the target array.
+The movement paths in this stage are no longer straight lines and often involve two successive straight paths with a single turn.
+Notably, the atoms are moved individually using a single mobile tweezer, without the parallelism employed in the earlier stage.

-In the parallel compression stage, we may also flexibly choose alternative protocols according to the experimental setups.
-In one alternative protocol, the algorithm can be adapted to have partial parallelism.
-The parallel multiple mobile tweezers are generated only when the length of the paths of movable atoms are the same.
-In each transfer process, the atoms are captured and released in the same time sequence.
-The average number of parallel mobile tweezers decreases.
-In another alternative protocol, the algorithm can be adapted to have no parallelism and reduces to a single-tweezer algorithm.
-In the parallel compression stage, all the atoms are transferred one by one by a single mobile tweezer.
-Apparently, these alternative protocols result in more atom rearrangement time than the PCA with full parallelism.
+Here the idea is to maximize the transfer of atoms during the initial parallel compression stage, thereby capitalizing on the efficiency gains achieved enabled by parallelism.
+In Section \ref{sect:performance}, we will demonstrate that the contribution of the postprocess stage diminishes exponentially as we increase the number of reservoir atoms, which refer to the atoms initially present on the lattice.